 Why: Keeping complex projects up-to-date requires a lot of moving parts.
 Trello steps in to consolidate, organize, integrate, and collaborate all of the people and parts of your most important projects.
 Remote teams love using Trello because they can keep communication in one place, removing complex, and let's be honest—annoying email chains out of the equation.

-Magical integrations called Power-Ups provide users with powerful capabilities like calendar views, custom fields, and connect apps (like the ones on this list) such as Slack, Google Drive, Dropbox, Invision, and Zapier.
+Magical integrations called Power-Ups provide users with powerful capabilities like calendar views, custom fields, and connect apps (like the ones on this list) such as Slack, Google Drive, Invision, and Zapier.

 Zapier For Automating Processes